bariseksi/cartesian-core/README.md

 DrawLines(CanvasObj, points, Colors.LightGray, 1);
 ```

 Now we can draw our data.
-Remember we need to use the ids given before to get them.<br>
+Remember we need to use the ids given previously to get them.<br>
 Ids are useful for customizing any dataset.<br>
 ```c#
 points = plane.GetDataset(1);